Zeerooth/yamabiko/README.md

         // Syncing with remote repos is slow
         // And frequent requests are going to get you rate limited if you use an external service
-        // Consider using ReplicationMethod::Random(0.05) - only ~5% of commits are going to result in a sync ReplicationMethod::All,
+        // Consider using ReplicationMethod::Random(0.05) - only ~5% of commits are going to result in a sync
+        // Or ReplicationMethod::Periodic(300) - it'll sync at most every 5 minutes
+        ReplicationMethod::All,
         Some(credentials),
     ).unwrap();